-Kourtney Kardashian Teases Baby Number 4 On Snapchat: Hinting She Is Pregnant?
+Kourtney Kardashian Teases Baby Number 4 On Snapchat, Hinting She Is Pregnant?

 A photo posted by Kourtney Kardashian (@kourtneykardash) on

-Insiders say that Kardashian is indeed pregnant with baby number four, but has only really told family and close friends at this point.
+Insiders say that Kardashian is indeed pregnant with baby number four, but she has only really told family and close friends at this point.

 “Kourtney is pregnant in her first trimester.”